DimaUClab/StELa_Input_Files/md_input_files/README.md

 Solvent: single point charge (SPC) explicit solvent (SOL) - Neutralized with NaCl

 This resulted in a box size of ~10.2 nm^3 with 105118 total atoms (33989 water molecules) for the APO monomer and a box size of ~20.5 nm^3 with 855078 total atoms (392986 water molecules) for the APO trimer (although it could have been simulated with a smaller box size).
+Details included in table S2.

 Minimized: steepest descent algorithm 50,000 steps w/ Verlet cutoff scheme (with a criteria of the maximum force value smaller than 23.9006 kcal/mol/A to remove steric clashes